YairMZ/LDPC/docs/ldpc_overview/probability_spa.md

 # Discussion
  - The presented algorithm may be optimized prior to implementation, For instance step 4 may precede step 3, and then step 3 may  be replaced with $q_{ij}(b)=K_{ij}Q_i(b)/r_{ji}(b)$.
- - This version is intuitive, and has an intuitive interpretation regarding the estimated quantity.
-However, it involves numerous multiplications which are computationally expensive.
-The log based version allows substituting multiplications by sums.
+ - This version is intuitive and has an intuitive interpretation regarding the estimated quantity.
+However, it involves numerous multiplications, which are computationally expensive.
+The log-based version allows substituting multiplications by sums.